Find Affordable College Courses

 Philadelphia, PA

-University of Pennsylvania did quite well in this year’s ranking of the best schools for chemical engineering students.
-It came in at #7 on the list.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+University of Pennsylvania ranked #7 on this year’s Best Chemical Engineering Schools in the Middle Atlantic Region list.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.

 Read full report on Chemical Engineering at University of Pennsylvania